-See Also: "LOB Array Read" on page 22-13 for examples of array read/write.
+"About LOB Array Read" for examples of array read/write.

 LOB Array Write in Polling Mode

 The following example writes 10Kbytes of data for each of 10 locators with a 1K buffer size.
 OCILobArrayWrite() has to be called 100 (10 times 10) times to write all the data.
 The function is used in a similar manner to OCILobWrite2().